rudiieee/software_engineering/README.md

 Instructions for the Amazon Microservice

-The communication with the microservice will be performed using RabbitMQ, so the first thing will be to install it, you can follow the instructions on its webiste: https://www.rabbitmq.com/download.html
+The communication with the microservice will be performed using RabbitMQ, so the first thing will be to install it, you can follow the instructions on its webiste: [RabbitMQ Download](https://www.rabbitmq.com/download.html)

 After that you need to open a conection and send the word/phrase of the product you need to look for on Amazon.
 It's important to use the queue  and routign key "keyword" for this purpose.